 - The following aspects the are covered in this lesson:

 Now we will have an exercise so that you may become familiar with the other participants in the course.

 The purpose of this exercise is to find out what your expectations of the Fire Safety Course are – knowledge you hope to gain, skills you hope to acquire, etc.

-The purpose of the course is to train the participant in the techniques, methods and skills necessary for fire fighting, safety, confined space entry, victim search methods, operation and maintenance of fire pump, fire fighting tools, equipment and accessories.
+The purpose of the course is to train the participant in the techniques, methods, and skills necessary for fire fighting, safety, confined space entry, victim search methods, operation and maintenance of fire pumps, fire fighting tools, equipment, and accessories.

 3.1 Performance Objectives:

 Upon completing the Fire Safety Course, you, as part of a team member.